jthomas93/Wyle-Coding-Challenge/README.md

 # Wyle-Coding-Challenge

-The Shape interface and related classes are in the package shape.
-The Collection related code and the final question are in the collection package.
-There is a main method in each of these packages.
+This is the final turn in of all source code Collection.java contains ]the solution to the collection questions as well as the final problem.